kubernetes-study-guide/mysql-operator/README.md

-Now you both of the new cr's should work.
+Now both of the new cr's should work.

 ```